jrobertson/projecth10w/README.md

 # ProjectH10W

 The [mockup](https://raw.github.com/jrobertson/projecth10w/master/mockup/home.png) is ready for discussion at the next meeting (12th Sep 2013).
-Prior to creating the mockup I look at various [cafe websites](unrelated-cafe-websites.md) for ideas, and creative inspiration.
+Prior to creating the mockup I looked at various [cafe websites](unrelated-cafe-websites.md) for ideas, and creative inspiration.

 ## Style guide